 This warranty includes one free service and a free loaner foot during maintenance and repairs.

-Users have the option of purchasing a warranty extension of another three years, providing six years of total warranty coverage.
+Users have the option of purchasing a warranty extension of an additional three years, providing six years of total warranty coverage.

 According to our information from individual users, the Meridium Foot sells for between $20,000 to $25,000 US inclusive of all prosthetist fees.